-Check the expiration on existing passports, and leave several weeks (or months) to apply for a new one for your baby.
+Check the expiration on existing passports, and leave several weeks (or months) to apply for a new passport for your baby.
 If you are flying with an infant, you want to make sure you have enough time to get your baby’s passport.
 Even if flying domestically, you’ll need a birth certificate for your baby before you fly.

 One key item for your checklist for traveling abroad with a baby, is to make sure your passport expiration dates extend over 6 months past your return date.

 You should always confirm visa requirements for all international travel before committing to tickets, especially if you’re planning a long trip.

 Some places are obviously dangerous, but there may be threats for babies that are different for adults.
 Your baby may be susceptible to diseases or must avoid certain substances, situations, and places.
 In addition, as a parent, you want to be well aware of potential risks.